 What Every Buyer Should Know

 Buying a house is a big deal.
 Rather than feeling overwhelmed by it all, I encourage my clients to ask questions.
 This investment is large, personal, and it’s long-term, so you should feel confident that every inquiry you have is answered.

-Here are just some of the questions people ask me about how to buy a house:
+Here are just some of the questions people ask me about how to buy a house in Toronto:

 Nothing (technically)!
 The seller pays the co-operating agent the commission as per their listing agreement with their agent.
 The commission is usually a percentage of the purchase price.